Octal450/MD-11/FAQ.md

 Yes, but they may have changes that result in difficulties or issues.
 You should get the aircraft from FGAddon or [Octal450's repo](https://github.com/Octal450/MD-11.git).

-## Startup

-### Q. "FGFS version is too old" appears on startup.
-Why?

-This error occurs if you are trying to use this aircraft on a version of FlightGear that is too old.
-See [INSTALL.md](https://github.com/Octal450/MD-11/blob/master/INSTALL.md) for more information.

-### Q. "Preposterous configuration detected for initialization" appears on startup.
-Why?

-This error occurs when there is an issue with the scenery that prevents initialization, or if you are starting in air.

-Starting in air is not possible with this aircraft.

-The simulation is so complex that there is no support for starting it in mid-air.
-Therefore, please make sure that you start it on the ground, powering it up appropriately.

-In case that you want to practice landing, it might be better to fly to your destination, landing, and performing a missed approach (like real pilots do).

-### Q. "System files are missing or damaged" appears on startup.
-Why?

-This error most commonly occurs if your download is corrupted, or a serious problem with the aircraft's systems occurs.

-This error can also appear if you are starting FlightGear for the very first time with this aircraft.
-This is a known issue and we are working to correct it.
-To fix this, simply start FlightGear again at an airport that is in a different scenery file.
-After this, all airports (including the original one attempted) will work properly.

 ## Behavior

 ### Q. I can't control the rudder with my aileron axis after turning on the FlightGear auto coordination system.
 Why?